kupl/Pystaar/README.md

 This command can be used when tests are already generated and the user wants to customize the `config.json` file.

 #### Configuration File
 The configuration file is a JSON file that contains the information about the test execution process, needed for further patch generation.
+You can find example configuration files in the `test_info` directory.
 The file should contain the following fields:

 ```json
 {